amelkor/Unity3d-BSR-Trial-Shooter/readme.md

 ## Project description
 The project is set up for practicing game development processes.
 The features are distributed into separated tasks with description of what work needs to be performed.

+>See the `initial-blank` branch in case you need a clean initial version of this repository.

 The game itself is a First Person Shooter with common FPS mechanics.

 ![Weapons overview](!readme/img/weapons-overview.jpg)

-The repository initially comes with project strucure organized and basic artwork added.
+The repository initially comes with project structure organized and basic artwork added.

 ![Project hierarchy](!readme/img/project-hierarchy.jpg)